rkdarst/presentation-kickstart/index.rst

 Advantages
 ----------

+.. admonition:: Feedback sample

+   I attended several "top" conferences/workshops/seminars as well as videolectures this past year in their virtual implementations, and this event is easily the best out of all of them when it comes down to presentations and audience participation!

 * HackMD is a much better tool for answering questions.
 * No privacy concerns behind recordings, recording comes same day.
 * We can allow anyone to watch while not giving out Zoom link publicly.
+* Videos available immediately for instant replay (Twitch instant + YouTube soon)
 * Instructor backchannel talk does not interfere with learners.
 * Instructor workload reduced.
 * Team teaching is much, much more engaging